sameerkewal/SQL-Exam-Practice/managing schema objects/managing schema objects.md

 - to create directory you need create any directory privilege
 - The directory owner will always be sys, regardless of who actually created it
 - You can specify only NOT NULL, unique, primary key, and foreign key constraints on external tables.
 Unique, primary key, and foreign key constraints are supported only in RELY DISABLE mode.
+- You must create the directory object before you create the external table; otherwise, an error is generated.
+- Data Pump supports character set conversion for both direct path and external tables.
+Most of the restrictions that exist for character set conversions in the original Import utility do not apply to Data Pump.
+The one case in which character set conversions are not supported under the Data Pump is when using transportable tablespaces.

+## Oracle_Loader and Oracle_Datapump
+- The Oracle_Loader access driver is the default.
+It can perform only data loads, and the data must come from text datafiles.
+Loads from external tables to internal tables are done by reading from the external tables' only datafiles
+- The Oracle_Datapump access driver can perform both loads and unloads.
+The data must come from binary dump files.
+Loads to external tables are done by populating the external tables' binary dump files.

+- Data Pump supports character set conversion for both direct path and external tables.
+Most of the restrictions that exist for character set conversions in the original Import utility do not apply to Data Pump.
+The one case in which character set conversions are not supported under the Data Pump is when using transportable tablespaces.